-America’s Newest System of public lands
+America’s Newest Collection of Public Lands

-Composed of National Monuments and National Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails and more, these places reflect our understanding that truly conserving natural and cultural resources means protecting large areas—entire ecosystems and archaeological communities.
+The National Conservation Lands include National Monuments and National Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails.
+These nationally significant lands embody freedom, discovery and unique outdoor experiences.

 The National Conservation Lands give people from all walks of life the chance to experience the West as it once was, on their own terms. trout fishing and whitewater rafting in Colorado’s Browns Canyon National Monument to world-class rock climbing in Nevada’s Red Rock Canyon National Conservation Area (NCA) to camping and mountain biking in California’s King Range NCA, the recreational opportunities afforded by the National Conservation Lands are unmatched—and they support the tourism and recreation economies of many rural Western communities.
 These local “gateway” communities are usually where the only development and facilities for these public lands are found.
 Almost none of the 871 National Conservation Lands sites have access fees.